romaingrude/Engineering_Project_1/README.md

 ## Overview

 The MakersBnB project was a collaborative assignment undertaken as part of the Software Engineering course at Makers.
-This project involved a team of six, including myself, working together over the span of one week to develop a fully functional booking platform.
+This project involved a team of five, working together over the span of one week to develop a fully functional booking platform.
 The project aimed to simulate a real-world software development environment, where team collaboration, technical skills, and time management were crucial.

 ## Project Description